LOVE-CRAFTT/Bug-Tracker/README.md

 - Automatic progression e.g. when a complaint is opened by the admin the state is changed from pending to acknowledged automatically.

 ## UI samples
-Note: not an exhaustive list of the entire UI
+Note: not an exhaustive showcase of the entire UI

 |                          |                          |
 |--------------------------|--------------------------|